ItzSaza/NDIP/README.md

 (now close it)

-to run, open a terminal in vs code, (make sure ur using the correct folder) type the following
+to run, open a terminal in vs code, (make sure ur using the correct folder)
+type the following

 `node index.js`

-initialize a package:
+initialize a package (if starting out fresh):
 ----------------------------------------------------------------
 package is already created so don't do this on the files on the github repo, however if you are starting out fresh, do the following